Conditional Gradient Methods with Standard LMO for Stochastic Simple Bilevel Optimization: Introduction

-The key contributions of this paper are summarized below. \begin{itemize}[label=$\diamond$,leftmargin=*] \item \textbf{One-sample stochastic setting}: We develop a projection-free method for stochastic bilevel optimization that achieves high-probability convergence rates of $O(t^{-(1/2 - p)}\sqrt{\log(dt^2/\delta)})$ for the outer-level problem and $O(t^{-p}\sqrt{\log(d/\delta)})$ for the inner-level problem, with probability at least $1-\delta$ for any $p \in (0,1/2)$.
-Compared to the state-of-the-art approach by \citet[Algorithm~1]{CaoEtAl2023}, which achieves the $O(t^{-1/2} \sqrt{\log(T d / \delta)})$ rate for both the outer and inner problems, our method offers several key advantages.
-First, it eliminates the need for optimization over intersections of the base feasible set with halfspaces, requiring only linear optimization over the original constraint set.
+\begin{itemize}[label=$\diamond$,leftmargin=*] \item \textbf{One-sample stochastic setting}: We develop a projection-free method for stochastic simple bilevel optimization that under convexity of $F$ on the base set $X$ achieves high-probability convergence rates of $O(t^{-1/4}\sqrt{\log(dt^2/\delta)})$ for the outer-level problem and $O(t^{-1/4}\sqrt{\log(d/\delta)})$ for the inner-level problem, with probability at least $1-\delta$.
+Without convexity of $F$, the method enjoys the non-asymptotic convergence rates of $ O (t^{-\frac{1}{7}} \log ({dt^2}/{\delta} ) )$ for both the outer- and inner-level objectives.
+Compared to the state-of-the-art approach by \citet[Algorithm~1]{CaoEtAl2023}, which achieves the $O(t^{-1/2} \sqrt{\log(t d / \delta)})$ rate under convex settings and $O(t^{-1/3} \sqrt{\log(t d / \delta)})$ under nonconvex settings for both the outer and inner problems, our method offers several key advantages.
+First, it eliminates the need for optimization over intersections of the base domain with a halfspace, requiring only linear optimization over the original constraint set.
 Second, it removes the dependency on their pre-specified tolerance parameter $\epsilon_g$, and the associated computationally expensive initialization procedure to find an $\epsilon_g$-optimal starting point.
-Thus, our algorithm enjoys \emph{anytime} guarantees.
+Third, our algorithm enjoys \emph{anytime} guarantees.
+Overall, the proposed algorithm is a simple, single-loop procedure that is significantly easier to implement than that of~\citep{CaoEtAl2023}.